Vineet R. Shenoy

 IEEE Transactions on Intelligent Transportation Systems (under review), 2022

 We develop a real-time multi-camera tracking system that works on operational camera data.
-We integrate the system into the RITIS platform and evaluate our algorithms on the AICITY 2021 Multi-Camera Tracking dataset
+We integrate the system into the RITIS platform and evaluate our algorithms on the AICITY 2021 Multi-Camera Tracking dataset.

 movement-counting Multi-Class, Multi-Movement Vehicle counting on Traffic Camera Data